Kate Sessions: Legacy

 In the San Diego area, the Kate Sessions Elementary school in Pacific Beach bears her name, as does Kate Sessions Memorial Park on Mount Soledad, located less than a mile from the school and constructed only a few years later.

 A bronze statue of Sessions, dedicated in 1998, is situated in a prominent location in Balboa Park, in the southwest corner of Sefton Plaza, near the Sixth Avenue entrance to the park.

 In 2006, the Women's Museum of California inducted Sessions into the San Diego County Women's Hall of Fame, under the title of Trailblazer.

 In popular culture

-A 2013 children's picture book, The Tree Lady: The True Story of How One Tree-Loving Woman Changed a City Forever, tells the story of Kate's life, education, and contribution to San Diego civic life.
+A 2013 children's picture book, The Tree Lady: The True Story of How One Tree-Loving Woman Changed a City Forever, tells the story of Sessions's life, education, and contribution to San Diego civic life.